 Pumpkin Patch and October half term activities in Bucks

 The Patch MK, Milton Keynes.
 Open 10th, 11th, 17th, 18th, 21st to the 31st of October from 9:30 am to 5 pm.
 Tickets are priced at between £1.50 – £1.95 per person and under 2s are free.
 As well as the pumpkin patch there will be lots of other things to do.
-Have a look at what it was like when we visited their sunflower fields this summer.
+Have a look at my review from our visit this year.
 Book via their website.

 Farmer Paul’s Pumpkins, Weedon, Aylesbury.
 Open from the 2nd October.
 Free entry, pumpkins start at 50p each.
 Website.